The Regenerative City Summer School

 Practical Information

-• From Saturday 20th of July, 2024 until Friday 26th of July, 2024
+• Started on Saturday 20th of July, 2024 until Friday 26th of July, 2024

-• Third year Bachelor students can apply.
-Please contact us for this.
+• Third year Bachelor students could apply.

 • The language of instruction is English